-- Figure out what your professor expects from you.
+- Figure out what your professor expects from you by reading the syllabus.
 In every class you are expected to read the syllabus, turn in every assignment on time, express interest in the coursework and participate in class discussions.
 Plus there may be other requirements specific to each class.

 - Be on time.
-Walking into a class late is disruptive and rude.
+Walking into a class late can be disruptive to everyone.
 Plus the first few minutes of class are often used for important announcements regarding changes in the syllabus or assignments—don’t miss them.

 Resolving Conflicts Early

 The best time to resolve a brewing conflict is right now—before a small misunderstanding becomes a big problem.
 The earlier you address an issue, the more time you have for intervention and solution.